wp-plugins/jetpack-sharing-butttons-shortcode/readme.txt

-=== Jetpack Sharing butttons shortcode ===
+=== Sharing buttons shortcode for Jetpack ===
-Contributors: jeherve, hd-J
+Contributors: jeherve
-Tags: WordPress.com, Jetpack, sharedaddy, shortcode, share Requires at least: 3.2
+Tags: WordPress.com, Jetpack, sharedaddy, shortcode, share Requires at least: 3.5
-Tested up to: 3.5
+Tested up to: 3.8
 Stable tag: 1.2

 Extends the Jetpack plugin and allows you to add sharing buttons anywhere inside your posts thanks to the [jpshare] shortcode